Co-codamol for adults

 Taking more than this can be dangerous.
 If you've taken an accidental overdose you may feel very sleepy, sick or dizzy.
 You may also find it difficult to breathe.
 In serious cases you can become unconscious and may need emergency treatment in hospital.

 If you've taken too much or feel sleepy, sick or dizzy, call 111 for advice.
-If you're finding it difficult to breath call 999 or go to your nearest hospital accident and emergency (A&E) department straight away.
+If you're finding it difficult to breathe call 999 or go to your nearest hospital accident and emergency (A&E) department straight away.

 If you need to go to hospital, take the co-codamol packet or leaflet inside it plus any remaining medicine with you.